zcombinatorio/programs/CLIENT_SPEC.md

 ```
 ┌─────────────────────────────────────────────────────────────────┐
-│                    YOUR SYSTEM                                   │
+│                    YOUR PLATFORM                                 │
 ├─────────────────────────────────────────────────────────────────┤
 │                                                                  │
 │  1.
-User deposits Token X                                       │
+New client onboards to your platform                        │
-│     └── You store balance in your database                      │
+│     └── You store user balances for their token                 │
 │                                                                  │
 │  2.
-You create DAO for Token X (one-time setup)                 │
+You create a child DAO for your client's token (one-time)   │
 │     └── POST /api/daos { tokenMint, master, clientWallet }      │
 │     └── DAO is immediately active                               │
 │                                                                  │
 │  3.
-User wants to create proposal                               │
+User wants to create a proposal                             │
+│     └── User authenticates with your platform                   │
-│     └── You check user's balance in your database               │
+│     └── You verify user's token balance in your system          │
-│     └── If sufficient: POST /api/proposals { daoId, ... }       │
+│     └── If eligible: POST /api/proposals { daoId, ... }         │
 │                                                                  │
 │  4.
 Users trade on the proposal                                 │
-│     └── They trade master token conditionals directly           │
+│     └── They trade your master token's conditionals directly    │
-│     └── Your token appears in URL for branding                  │
+│     └── Your client's token appears in URL for branding         │
 │                                                                  │
 │  5.
 Proposal finalizes                                          │
 │     └── Winner determined by highest TWAP                       │
-│     └── Liquidity returns to master's spot pool                 │
+│     └── Liquidity returns to your master's spot pool            │
 │                                                                  │
 └─────────────────────────────────────────────────────────────────┘
 ```